rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 <br>

-Lastly, click on 'Static' on the radio button under 'Private IP address settings' - 'Assignment' followed by 'Save' (ensuring that the IP address is present/remains the same).
+Lastly, click on 'Static' on the toggle switch under 'Private IP address settings' - 'Assignment' followed by 'Save' (ensuring that the IP address is present/remains the same).

 ![VM NIC IPConfig Static](images/15_AlertsVMNICIPConfigStatic.png?raw=true)